GokuHacker/Sign-Language-Detection-Using-LSTM-DTW/README.md

 3. **Evaluation:**
    - Evaluate the trained model using the test dataset to measure its accuracy.
    - Analyze the performance and fine-tune the model if necessary.

+Link for data used in training the model: https://drive.google.com/drive/folders/1fWrmm6H5gG2G8yBpjvGncPr_uAaFfkmp